Malay phonology

+Malay phonology is based on the pronunciation of several standard varieties of the pluricentric language of Malay as used officially as Standard Malay in Brunei, Malaysia, (Note: Also commonly called bahasa Malaysia (lit.
+'Malaysian language') in Malaysia, although its English equivalent, "Malaysian", is less commonly used in English discourse among Malaysians.) and Singapore, and as Indonesian in Indonesia and Timor-Leste.

-This article explains the phonology of Malay and Indonesian based on the pronunciation of Standard Malay, which is the official language of Brunei and Singapore, "Malaysian" of Malaysia, and Indonesian the official language of Indonesia and a working language in Timor Leste.
-There are two main varieties of standard Malay pronunciation, //a//-varieties (kelainan-/a/) where word-final /⟨a⟩/ as in the word buka (to open) is pronounced as //a// and word-final /⟨r⟩/ as in the word sabar (patient) is pronounced, and schwa-varieties (kelainan-pepet; also called "Johor-Riau pronunciation" owing to its origins) where word-final /⟨a⟩/ is pronounced as schwa //ə// and word-final /⟨r⟩/ is silent except when a vowel-initial suffix is attached.
-This means buka and sabar would be pronounced as //buka// and //sabar// in //a//-varieties but as //bukə// and //saba(r)// in schwa-varieties.
+Distribution of the pronunciation standards of Standard Malay and standard Indonesian.

+There are two main varieties of standard Malay pronunciation, //a//-varieties (kelainan-/a/) where word-final /⟨a⟩/ as in the word buka 'to open' is pronounced as //a// and word-final /⟨r⟩/ as in the word sabar 'patient' is not silent, and schwa-varieties (kelainan-pepet; also called 'Johor-Riau pronunciation' owing to its origins) where word-final /⟨a⟩/ is pronounced as schwa //ə// and word-final /⟨r⟩/ is silent except when a vowel-initial suffix is attached.
+This means buka and sabar would be pronounced as //buka// and //sabar// in //a//-varieties, but as //bukə// and //saba(r)// in schwa-varieties.

-//a//-varieties are found in Brunei, East Malaysia (Sabah and Sarawak), Indonesia and northwestern Peninsular Malaysia (Kedah, Penang, Perlis), while schwa-varieties are found in all the other parts of Peninsular Malaysia, including the Malaysian capital, Kuala Lumpur, and is also used by the Malaysian media and is partly used in Singapore.
-Alongside the schwa-variety, there exists a separate artificial Baku (lit. 'standard' in Malay/Indonesian; also called 'Literary Standard Malay') pronunciation standard that is officially used in Singapore which follows a prescriptive "pronounce as spelt" approach to pronunciation which is different from //a//-varieties but nonetheless aligns with them in how word-final /⟨a⟩/ and /⟨r⟩/ are treated.
+//a//-varieties are spoken in Brunei, East Malaysia, Indonesia, and northwestern Peninsular Malaysia (Kedah, Penang, Perlis), while schwa-varieties are spoken in the other parts of Peninsular Malaysia, including the Malaysian capital, Kuala Lumpur and in Singapore.
+Schwa-varieties predominate in the Malaysian media, while a separate artificial Baku (lit. 'standard' in Malay/Indonesian; also called 'Literary Standard Malay') pronunciation standard which follows a prescriptive 'pronounce as spelt' approach to pronunciation is officially used and enforced in Singapore.
+The Baku pronunciation standard is distinct from //a//-varieties but aligns with them in how word-final /⟨a⟩/ and /⟨r⟩/ are treated.

 Consonants

-The consonants of standard Bruneian Malay, Malaysian Malay, and also Indonesian are shown below.
+The consonants of Standard Bruneian Malay, Malaysian Malay and Indonesian are shown below.
 Non-native consonants that only occur in borrowed words, principally from Arabic, Dutch, English and Sanskrit, are shown in parentheses.
 Some analyses list 19 "primary consonants" for Malay as the 18 symbols that are not in parentheses in the table as well as the glottal stop /[ʔ]/.